Courtesy of Voyagaire Lodge and Houseboats

 The mature old-growth forest landscape on the Mactaquac Lake district of the St. John River in New Brunswick is a perfect place to try houseboating.
 There is only one houseboat operator on this river, so you will practically have the waterway to yourself.
 It’s easy to find secluded little coves where you can park and go hiking, play a round of golf, visit Kings Landing Living History Park, or see the world’s largest axe in Nackawic.
 The river is wide, and there is little traffic, so you can just drift and spend your time sliding off the top deck into the refreshing water.

 Because Lakeway Houseboat Vacations is the only operator in the area, you should reserve well in advance.
-It will give you advice on the best mooring spots and a loose itinerary of where to moor and what to visit if you are new to the area. —From $898 for a three-day weekend on a boat that sleeps six; 10- and 14-person boats also available.
+The houseboat company will give you advice on the best mooring spots and a loose itinerary including what to visit if you are new to the area. —From $1,380 for a three-day weekend on a boat that sleeps six; 10- and 14-person boats also available.

 Lake Ouachita, Arkansas